ropensci/biomartr/README.md

 ### Interface to biomart

 * `biomart()` : Main function to query the biomart database
-* `organismBM()` : Function to check for available biomart connections for a query organism
+* `organismBM()` : Function for organism specific retrieval of available BioMart marts and datasets

 ### Performing Gene Ontology queries